From time to time, you may experience an error when trying to view your website, log in to cPanel, or check your email.

-To check the overall disk usage on your server, you can use the following command: df -h
+To check the overall disk usage on your server, use the following command:

 [root@server ~]# df -h